 Oskar Hansson, professor of neurology at Lund University and supervisor of the study, explains next steps: “…we need a longer follow-up study over five to ten years to be able to confirm the four patterns with even greater accuracy.”

 Regardless of which type of Alzheimer’s an older adult has, JFS Care’s caregivers receive extensive training in helping to manage any challenges while emphasizing the senior’s strengths.
 Contact us online or give us a call at 213-383-2273 and let us customize a plan of care to enhance life for a cherished older adult with dementia.
-We’re happy to answer any questions you may have about elderly care in Los Angeles, CA, and the nearby areas.
+We’re happy to answer any questions you may have about Alzheimer’s and dementia home care in Los Angeles or the surrounding communities.
 View our service page for a full list of the communities we serve.